Jonastjep/CRAPy/ProgressReport_CRAPy.md

 ## Progress: Friday 08 January, 2021

 #### Adjaye:
--Collaborating with Timon on solar panel and sample box design -Begin implementing the design into CAD
+- Collaborating with Timon on solar panel and sample box design
+- Begin implementing the design into CAD

 #### Francesco: